Best Banana Muffins

 - Optional add-ins: 1 cup chopped walnuts, pecans, or chocolate chips

-- Fill muffin tins with batter until 2/3 full.
+- Fill muffin cavities with batter until 2/3 full.